apache/druid/docs/content/development/libraries.md

 * [madvertise/druid-dumbo](https://github.com/madvertise/druid-dumbo) - Scripts to help generate batch configs for the ingestion of data into Druid
 * [housejester/druid-test-harness](https://github.com/housejester/druid-test-harness) - A set of scripts to simplify standing up some servers and seeing how things work
-* [mingfang/docker-druid](https://github.com/mingfang/docker-druid) - A Dockerfile to run the entire Druid cluster

 Community Extensions
 --------------------